HOME Blog Opportunity Knocks

 About: Sarah Kajee

 As part of Angama’s marketing team, Sarah's put-together-ness helps her keep her thumb on Angama's many intricate facts and figures.
 She also has her ear to the ground on all things Cape Town and her nose in all the best books.
-Never one to appear flustered, she’s even mastered the ways of her darling nonplussed cats.
+Never one to appear flustered, she’s even mastered the ways of her darling nonchalant cats.

 Browse all articles by Sarah Kajee Meet the angama team